CQC Ratings

 • What a CQC rating means for care homes and agencies

-• How inspections are conducted
+• How CQC inspections are carried out

 • Why families value CQC ratings when choosing care